 You can double up the recipe, but I’d still split it to 4 mugs to cook.
 To make sure that the mugs bake evenly, I would use a spoon to spoon out the mixture (or even use a weighting scales).
 If you can fit 4 mugs to your microwave, you only need to increase the amount of time to about 3-4 minutes.

-How to serve this pudding
+How to serve chocolate pudding in a mug

 Can this recipe be made in advance?